AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: AfriMTEB Benchmark

-\paragraph{AfriHate Classification (\texttt{Clf})} A multilingual hate-speech classification dataset covering 14 African languages~\citep{muhammad2025afrihatemultilingualcollectionhate}.
+\paragraph{AfriHate} A multilingual hate-speech classification dataset covering 14 African languages~\citep{muhammad2025afrihatemultilingualcollectionhate}.
 Each instance is labeled as \textsc{hate}, \textsc{abusive}, or \textsc{neutral}, providing a standardized benchmark for toxic content detection across diverse languages and registers.
 This dataset extends evaluation to socially relevant safety applications.

-\paragraph{Injongo Intent (\texttt{Clf})} The Injongo dataset is a multilingual resource for intent detection covering 16 African languages~\citep{yu2025injongomulticulturalintentdetection}.
-It consists of short, conversational utterances annotated with 40 everyday intent categories, for example requests such as ``freeze account'' or ``play music.''
+\paragraph{InjongoIntent} A multilingual dataset for intent detection covering 16 African languages~\citep{yu2025injongomulticulturalintentdetection}.
+It consists of short, conversational utterances annotated with 40 everyday intent categories, for example, requests such as ``freeze account'' or ``play music.''
 By focusing on dialogue-style classification, Injongo complements existing benchmarks like MASSIVE~\cite{fitzgerald-etal-2023-massive}, but offers broader African language coverage.

-\paragraph{KinNewsClassification (\texttt{Clf})} A Kinyarwanda news topic classification dataset with labels covering domains such as politics, business, and sports~\citep{niyongabo2020kinnewskirnewsbenchmarkingcrosslingual}.
+\paragraph{KinNews} A Kinyarwanda news topic classification dataset with labels covering domains such as politics, business, and sports~\citep{niyongabo2020kinnewskirnewsbenchmarkingcrosslingual}.
 We include this dataset because \textit{MasakhaNEWS} does not cover Kinyarwanda.
-Adding \textit{KinNews} ensures we can cover Kinyarwanda in the AfriMTEB-Lite, since the Lite version requires maximally overlapping tasks.
+Adding \textit{KinNews} ensures we can cover Kinyarwanda in the AfriMTEB-Lite, since the Lite version requires maximally overlapping tasks, which is explained in the next section.

-\paragraph{\texorpdfstring{SIB-200\_14Classes}{SIB-200\_14Classes} (\texttt{Clf})} A more challenging variant of the SIB-200 dataset where labels are consolidated into 14 categories.
+\paragraph{\texorpdfstring{SIB200\_14Classes}{SIB200\_14Classes}} A more challenging variant of the SIB-200 dataset, where labels are consolidated into 14 categories.
 This version still includes 56 African languages but is not limited to them~\citep{adelani2024sib200simpleinclusivebig}.
 By merging fine-grained topics into broader classes, intra-class diversity increases, which raises task difficulty.
 The inclusion of this dataset not only strengthens African language evaluation but also increases the difficulty for other covered languages in SIB-200, leading to more robust cross-lingual assessment.

-Finally, we added \textbf{\textit{SIB200Classification}} dataset to complement \textit{SIB-200\_14Classes} in the ``\texttt{Clf}'' task family, although not new.
-The only difference is that the former covers seven categories compared to the latter.
-The original MTEB only considers SIB-200 in the Clustering (\texttt{Clust}) task family.

-\subsection{AfriMTEB-Lite construction}
+\subsection{AfriMTEB-Lite Construction}